Hockey, Asia Cup: Inexperienced India face early exit after 5-2 loss to disciplined Japan

 The 5-2 win for Japan takes them through to the Super 4 stage of the contest.
 India meanwhile, after drawing 1-1 with Pakistan on Monday, will need a miracle to get to the final four.

 They take on hosts Indonesia in the final match of the Pool on Thursday.
 They’ll need to score a big win, and hope Japan pulls off a heavy defeat over Pakistan to make it through on goal difference.
-Pakistan had defeated Indonesia 13-0 earlier in the day, while Japan had beaten the hosts 9-0 earlier.
-While India can indeed win big, it appears likely that Pakistan will push ahead of them.
+Pakistan had defeated Indonesia 13-0 earlier in the day, while Japan had beaten the hosts 9-0 on day one.
+While India can indeed win big against Indonesia, they will need a it appears likely that Pakistan will push ahead of them.

 India will play their next game against Indonesia on Thursday at 1700 IST.